Fuseteam/snapclean/README.md

+---
-# Clean up older revisions of snaps
+title: Clean up older revisions of snaps
+---
+# SnapClean

 This is a script that uninstalled the old versions of snaps to recover space